Cyrix126/gupaxx/IDEAS.md

 ## More User friendly
 ### Website
 Creating a website like [gupax.io](https://gupax.io) to have a more user friendly presentation and installation method.
 Having a website, we can detect the architecture and OS of the visitor and give them the right archive to download.
 ### XMRvsBeast explanation
 Currently in the [README](https://github.com/Cyrix126/gupaxx#what-is-gupaxxxmrvsbeast), there is no explanation on what XMRvsBeast is.
-The README explains what XMRvsBeast it does but not what it is. we could improve this with either creating another tab or expanding the [current one](https://github.com/Cyrix126/gupaxx#what-is-gupaxxxmrvsbeast).
+The README explains what XMRvsBeast it does but not what it is. we could improve this with either creating another chapter or expanding the [current one](https://github.com/Cyrix126/gupaxx#what-is-gupaxxxmrvsbeast).
-> I think this necessary because noob users have no clue what XvB is.
-I know that it links to the [XvB website](https://xmrvsbeast.com/p2pool/), but the site would just go right over their heads.
 ### Generated wallet
 If Gupaxx could create a wallet and put the primary address in P2Pool tab automatically, it would remove a manual step for the user.
 It could be an option to ask at first start.
 The user could access this wallet on the same computer with the official GUI wallet.
 A password would be needed and a button could be added to show the seedphrase.
 ### Auto register to XvB
 If Gupaxx could register the user automatically to the raffle, it would remove a manual step for the user.
 Automatic registration could be done to prevent spam by checking if the registered address is in P2Pool window or by giving a small HR to XvB.
 It could be an option to ask at first start.
 ### Setup Guide
 At first start, a guide could ask the user what it intends to do with Gupaxx (create node, create wallet, use XMRig-Proxy, participate in raffle...) and do the setup for him and show him what it must do manually.
 An option to skip this guide would be present for advanced users.
 ### Very noob mode